Greenheart/swipeforfuture.com/docs/CONTRIBUTING.md

 ### Don't know how to code?
 No problem!

-To contribute scenario content, you can [play the game](https://swipeforfuture.com) and chat with us on [Discord](https://discord.gg/JGkQr9raU5) to help create engaging stories and game play.
+To contribute scenario content, you can [play the game](https://swipeforfuture.com) and help create engaging stories and game play.
 We'd love hear your ideas, and we could help you tell that story or scenario you've been thinking about!

-**Fun fact:** While the core game and official scenarios are centered around climate justice and sustainability, the game itself actually supports any type of scenario content.
+**Fun fact:** While the core game and official scenarios are centered around climate justice and sustainability, the game itself actually supports a wide range of scenarios.

 ## 👩‍💻 Develop the game and scenarios locally on your computer